Amniotic fluid

 The amniotic fluid is the protective liquid contained by the amniotic sac of a gravid amniote.
 This fluid serves as a cushion for the growing fetus, but also serves to facilitate the exchange of nutrients, water, and biochemical products between mother and fetus.

 Colloquially, the amniotic fluid is commonly called water or waters (Latin liquor amnii).

 Development

 Amniotic fluid is present from the formation of the gestational sac.
 Amniotic fluid is in the amniotic sac.
 It is generated from maternal plasma, and passes through the fetal membranes by osmotic and hydrostatic forces.
 When fetal kidneys begin to function around week 16, fetal urine also contributes to the fluid.
 In earlier times, it was believed that the amniotic fluid was composed entirely of excreted fetal urine.

 The fluid is absorbed through the fetal tissue and skin.
-After 22 to 25 week of pregnancy, keratinization of an embryo's skin occurs.
+After 22 to 25 weeks of pregnancy, keratinization of an embryo's skin occurs.
 When this process completes around the 25th week, the fluid is primarily absorbed by the fetal gut for the remainder of gestation.